 - A stylish and comfortable, marine blue blanket.

-- Noise cancelling headphones (you cannot keep these as the crew collects them before takeoff).
+- Noise cancelling headphones (you cannot keep these as the crew collects them before landing).

 Before landing, all passengers are always offered a gift: a Delft Blue miniature traditional Dutch house, filled with Dutch gin, also known as jenever.
 Each miniature depicts a real Dutch house.
 KLM has been presenting Business Class passenger with this gift since the 1950s.
 Every year on October 7th, the airline celebrates the anniversary of its founding in 1919 by presenting a new house.
 Over the years, these miniature houses have become desirable collectors’ items, even generating a lively trade among passengers.
 KLM even has a site where you can keep track of all of the houses, as each one is unique and has a special story to tell.